Imran Stanton Cooper

 Why three federal variants instead of one?

-The three variants give any Member of the House or Senate, or any constituent thinking about federal-level policy adoption, three coherent legislative postures grounded in the same American precedents.
+The three variants give any Member of the House or Senate, or any constituent thinking about federal-level policy adoption, three coherent legislative postures grounded in the same American institutional roots.
 The Hybrid combines all six.
 The Corporation Pure adopts the ANCSA shareholder structure with no industry assessment.
 The Layered Pure adopts the IMLS-LSTA federal-state-local grant-formula model with voter-approved local taxing districts.
 Choose the variant that fits the political posture of the introducing chamber.

 Is the India adaptation an export of American policy?

-No. The India draft is written in Indian constitutional and political idiom, citing Indian precedents (the National Food Security Act, MGNREGA-Viksit Bharat, the Digital Bharat Nidhi, the National Investment and Infrastructure Fund, the Indian Space Research Organisation, the Maharatna framework) and operating under the doctrine of Antyodaya from Integral Humanism (the basic philosophy of the Bharatiya Janata Party per Article 3 of the BJP constitution).
+No. The India draft is written in Indian constitutional and political idiom, citing Indian institutions (the National Food Security Act, MGNREGA-Viksit Bharat, the Digital Bharat Nidhi, the National Investment and Infrastructure Fund, the Indian Space Research Organisation, the Maharatna framework) and operating under the doctrine of Antyodaya from Integral Humanism (the basic philosophy of the Bharatiya Janata Party per Article 3 of the BJP constitution).
 The Civic Robot Corps architecture and the Personal Productive Asset entitlement are the structural carry-overs; the funding architecture, philosophical foundation, and statutory language are India's.

 What about the United Kingdom?

-A parallel United Kingdom adaptation of the state food assurance act sits in Lane 1, rewired against NHS and Universal Credit infrastructure.
+A parallel United Kingdom adaptation of the state food assurance act sits in Lane 2, rewired against NHS and Universal Credit infrastructure.
 It is filed alongside the U.S. state bills in the exhibits library.

 Where can I see the verification notes and citations?